-It’s almost hard for me to believe that it’s been almost five years since we completed our cabinet painting project.
+It’s hard for me to believe that it’s been over a decade since we began our cabinet painting project in our previous home.
 When the cabinets were first painted, it was like a huge breath of fresh air.
-The room felt so much brighter, cleaner and more modern to us.
-We looked at that stage of the process (you can see the rest of the photos here) as phase one and planned to add decor and other elements slowly over time that would soften and add character to the somewhat stark look of the cabinets and other light finishes.
+The room felt so much brighter, cleaner, and more modern to us.
+I looked at that stage of the process as a blank canvas and planned to add decor and other elements slowly over time that would soften and add character to the somewhat stark look of the cool white cabinetry and other light finishes.

 1. Add Wood Accents

 One of my favorite, quick ways to add warmth to any room in our home is to use natural wood accents.
 Adding wood furnishings such as counter stools, shelves, chairs, or even a kitchen island can instantly bring natural warmth and texture to any room.
 Wood can also be used as an accent piece, such as a wooden bowl or cutting board or a wood-framed mirror.
 Even adding wood accents in the form of wall art, light fixtures or even accessories can be an easy and effective way to bring warmth to a kitchen.

 My wooden tiered tray is one of my most versatile and favorite decor pieces of all time.
 It can be used to display plants, spices, or dishes, and is a great way to add a pop of color and texture to the room.
 It’s also a great way to break up all the white in the room and create an inviting atmosphere.